MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-accesscheck.md

 These checks should be performed for all permissions in the [rights list and outcomes](#rights-list-and-outcomes) table, except for the **VIEW** right.
 The file won't be accessible without this right.

-## Performing Access Checks
+## Performing Access Checks in the File SDK with .NET

-The following code snip is written in C#.
-It assumes that a FileHandler has been instantiated and points to a protected file.
+This code snip assumes that a FileHandler has been created and points to a valid file.

 ```csharp
 // Validate that the file referred to by the FileHandler is protected.